NHNaims-code/Social-Buddy-Network/README.md

-## It is a web application like Facebook and Instagram posts. <br />
+## 🎁It is a web application like Facebook and Instagram posts. <br />
 👉 In this application, users will see 100+ dynamic posts.<br/>
 👉 It's working with dynamic posts and images. <br/>
 👉 Anyone can comment here and see also other's comment <br />